rob-murray/os-leaflet/README.md

 ## Description

-The **os-leaflet** project is a new `L.TileLayer` that can be used to easily get Ordnance Survey products into a Leaflet map.
+The **os-leaflet** project is a new `L.TileLayer` that can be used to easily get Ordnance Survey products into a Leaflet map, the Leaflet API can be used as normal.

 **Note:** This layer uses an Ordnance Survey service that requires an API KEY - attempt to get one [here](http://www.ordnancesurvey.co.uk/business-and-government/products/os-openspace/api/index.html).

 ![ScreenShot](https://github.com/rob-murray/os-leaflet/raw/master/screenshot.png "Screenshot of demo app")

+## Versions

+If you are using Leaflet version < 1.0 then please use [v0.2.1](https://github.com/rob-murray/os-leaflet/releases/tag/v0.2.1) of this library.
+Checkout [leaflet-1.0](https://github.com/rob-murray/os-leaflet/tree/leaflet-1.0) for a Leaflet 1.0 compatible version - this will be become v1.0 when Leaflet 1.0 is released.

 ## Contents